Dany0257/geonum/TP6/README.md

+# TP6 : Bezier surfaces
+---

-# Working with 3D surfaces
+## Working with 3D surfaces

 ### OpenGL Viewer setup
 Today, we start working with surfaces, which means transition from 2D to 3D.